It seems you are offline. Please check your connection and try again.

 A quick filter before you start

 Ask one thing: is this a throwaway code, or an account you will return to?
-Throwaway means a shared line is fine.
+Throwaway means a shared number is fine.
 Return to it means reach for your own phone.

 Why not just buy a burner SIM, VoIP, or eSIM